s311354/practice_common_alogrithm/README.md

 - Understand the fundamental alogrithm
 - LeetCode - Algorithms

+#### Variables and types ####

+When writing programs that perform useful tasks that really save us work, we need to intorduce the concept of variables.
+Let's imagine that I ask you to remember the number 5, and then I ask you to also memorize the number 2 at the same time.
+You have just stored two different values in your memory.

+The whole process described above is a simple of what a computer can do with two variables.
+The same process can be expressed in C++ or python.
+We can now define variable as a portine of memory to store a value.
+Each variable needs a name that identifies it and distingushes it from the others.

+The values of variables are stored somewhere in an unspecified location in the computer memory as zeros and ones.
+Fundamental data types are basic types implemented directly by the language that represent the basic storage units supported natively by most systems.
+They can mainly be classified into:
+- Character types
+- Numerical integer types
+- Floating-point types
+- Boolean type

 #### The concept of Pass-by-value, Pass-by-reference and Pass-by-pointer ####
 *Pass-by-value*: An argument passed by value is one where a value is copied into a special location in the computer's memory (called the "stack frame").
 This location is special because the function has a name for it, and you can use that name to access the (local copy of the) value.